Collaborative Doctoral Partnerships

 The Collaborative Doctoral Studentships will involve research that helps us to develop new perspectives on our collections and to share knowledge more widely and effectively with a range of audiences, while also training a new generation of scholars working between the academic and heritage sectors.

 The first round of applications led to three awards, to the Universities of Warwick, Cambridge, and Durham, in the fields of 20th-century History of Art, Classics and Ancient History, and African History.
 Sarah Bevin (Durham/Pitt Rivers Museum), George Green (Warwick/Ashmolean) and Emily Roy (Cambridge/Ashmolean) commence their research in October 2016.
-Full details about the doctoral research projects of the 2016 CDP students.

 2017 Call for Applications Now Open